L0tsen/TicTacToe/README.md

 # Tic Tac Toe
-A simple terminal Tic Tac toe game
+A simple terminal Tic Tac Toe game

 # How to install
 `make`